Hypercomplex number: Two-dimensional real algebras

-The complex numbers are the only 2-dimensional hypercomplex algebra that is a field.

-Algebras such as the split-complex numbers that include non-real roots of 1 also contain idempotents $\frac{1}{2}(1 \pm j)$ and zero divisors $(1 + j)(1 - j) = 0$, so such algebras cannot be division algebras.
-However, these properties can turn out to be very meaningful, for instance in describing the Lorentz transformations of special relativity.
+The complex numbers are the only quadratic algebra that is a field.
+Split algebras such as the split-complex numbers that include non-real roots of 1 also contain idempotents $\frac{1}{2}(1 \pm j)$ and zero divisors $(1 + j)(1 - j) = 0$, so such algebras cannot be division algebras.
+However, these properties can turn out to be very meaningful, for instance in representing a light cone with a null cone.

 In a 2004 edition of Mathematics Magazine the 2-dimensional real algebras have been styled the "generalized complex numbers".
 The idea of cross-ratio of four complex numbers can be extended to the 2-dimensional real algebras.